cvkm/cvkm.github.io/index.md

 ### Matters Beyond the Brief

 Beyond professional commitments, I find both refuge and inspiration in history, particularly in the long view of institutions, systems, and civilizations.
-I write when I can, as a means of organising thoughts otherwise prone to strategic drift, and I take a somewhat impractical interest in horology, or the study of fine timepieces.
+I write when I can, as a means of organizing thoughts otherwise prone to strategic drift, and I take a somewhat impractical interest in horology, or the study of fine timepieces.

 I remain drawn, above all, to the ideal of public impact achieved through structured reasoning and disciplined execution, an aspiration not without its challenges, but, I would argue, all the more worthwhile for them.